 Ballad of Cable Hogue (1970)

-Anno di Uscita: 1970
+Anno di uscita: 1970

 Nazione: United States

-Titolo Alternativo: The Ballad of Cable Hogue, Abgerechnet wird zum Schluß, A Morte Não Manda Recado, La balada de Cable Hogue, La balada del desiertio, Die Ballade von Cable Hogue, La ballata di Cable Hogu, Un nommé Cable Hogue
+Alternative Title: The Ballad of Cable Hogue, Abgerechnet wird zum Schluß, A Morte Não Manda Recado, La balada de Cable Hogue, La balada del desiertio, Die Ballade von Cable Hogue, La ballata di Cable Hogu, Un nommé Cable Hogue

 Regista: Sam Peckinpah

-Sceneggiatore: Edmund Penney, Gordon T. Dawson, John Crawford
+Writer: Edmund Penney, Gordon T. Dawson, John Crawford

 Produzione & Genere

-Compagnie: Warner Bros.
+Società: Warner Bros.
 Pictures

 Genere: Action, Comedy, Comedy Drama, Drama, Romance, Western, Western Film